STASER-Lab/cgq/README.md

 Canvas Group Quiz is a gleam CLI tool to create per-group quizzes.

 ## Usage
+> ![IMPORTANT]
+> You need the env vars of `CANVAS_API_TOKEN` set to your API token.
+> You can find the steps to get it [here](https://learninganalytics.ubc.ca/guides/get-started-with-the-canvas-api/).

+If you want to change the domain for the canvas API, you can set the `CANVAS_API_DOMAIN` env var.

 To create a quiz for a course, you will need the `course_id`.
 You can list the courses where you are `TA` or `Teacher` via